luketeaford/dusg/README.md

   - htmlKey is the name of the key in the object passed to the template function.
 The value is the parsed Markdown.
 The default is 'html'.
   - metadataKey is the name of the key in the object passed to the template function.
 The value is the parsed YAML.
 The default is 'metadata'.
   - filesKey is the name of the key in the object passed to the template function.
 The value is an array of the source files.
 The default is 'files'.
+  - pathKey is the name of the key in the object passed to the template function.
+The value is the output path.
+The default is 'path'.
+  - inputPathKey is the name of the key in the object passed to the template function.
+The value is the input path.
+The default is 'inputPath'.
   - extension is the file extension to write.
 The default is '.html'.